Agoric/documentation/main/getting-started/start-a-project.md

 ## Initialize `demo` from Dapp Template

+The following section will explain how to initialize a demo, install the Agoric SDK into the Dapp template, and then launch the Agoric Solo Client and Simulated Blockchain.

 Use the [Agoric CLI](/guides/agoric-cli/commands.md) to fetch from a Dapp template and put it in a `demo` directory _not located in your `agoric-sdk` clone_: